 Obligatory activities and absence

-It is the student's own responsibility to stay informed about the obligatory activities, comply with the requirements for attendance and to uphold deadlines.
+It is the student's own responsibility to stay informed about the obligatory activities and to uphold deadlines.
 Everyone must familiarize themselves with the rules concerning obligatory activities at the Faculty of Humanities.
 If you get ill or have other valid reasons for being absent from obligatory activities, you must apply for a leave of absence as soon as possible and no later than the day of absence or the deadline.
 Documentation of the absence must be sent to the institute within three working days.